Master of Science in Clinical Rehabilitation and Mental Health Counseling

 • Public community mental health facility

-In addition to core counseling courses, mental health counselors receive training in treatment planning, system approaches, professional practices that support their preparation as clinicians.
+In addition to foundational counseling coursework, mental health counselors receive training in treatment planning, system approaches, professional practices that support their preparation as clinicians.
 As a mental health counselor, you are prepared to work with diverse communities promoting wellness and applying reflective thinking.
+Concentration courses in treatment planning and interventions, systems and community-based approaches, and counseling practices equips graduates for clinical work with individuals, families and groups.

 Employment opportunities for mental health counselors: